aurora250/NexusForce/README.EN.md

 ### Prerequisites

 - CMake 3.17+
-- Compiler supporting C++14 or higher (GCC 12+, Clang 5+, MSVC 2017+)
+- Compiler supporting C++14 or higher
 - Optional dependencies:
-  - Boost
+  - PostgreSQL
   - MySQL
   - SQLite3
   - hiredis
+  - zlib
-  - Qt6
+  - OpenSSL
-  - CUDA Toolkit (MSVC only)
+  - CUDA Toolkit

-Note: This project has discontinued CUDA support, which is disabled by default.
+Note: MSTL has discontinued CUDA support, which is disabled by default.

 ### Build Steps

-You can toggle dependencies in the root `CMakeLists.txt` and directly modify local dependency paths in `src/CMakeLists.txt`.
+You can toggle dependencies in the project root's `CMakeLists.txt` and directly modify your local dependency paths in `src/CMakeLists.txt` for customized builds.

 - Windows